 - File a Complaint with Regulatory Agencies

 Consumers who signed up online should cancel online.
 Those who did so by phone should cancel by phone.
-If it doesn't work, gather all of the records pertaining to transactions with that retailer and try again.
+If it doesn't work, gather all the records pertaining to transactions with that retailer and try again.